ichard26/diff-shades/CONTRIBUTING.md

 Maintainers, the main things you need to know are the following:

-- psf/black pulls in whatever is on the `stable` branch so make sure to update this branch regularly once you're sure diff-shades is stable :wink: (note that the pre-commit and Ubuntu CI jobs must pass before updating the branch).

 - Please please *please* bump the version in `src/diff_shades/__init__.py` *every time* you make a modification to the PROJECTS list so the caching the psf/black integration implements won't cause issues.[^1]